raguramsiva/Software-Design-Patterns-and-OOP-Project/README.md

 # Inventory Management System

-A course project in Software Design (OOP, design patterns, software arechitectures) at the University of Toronto.
+A course project in Software Design (object oriented programming, design patterns, software architectures) at the University of Toronto.